 This is the area in economics academic literature that is concerned with the role of geographic location and place with the economical outcomes.
 However, economic geography is not only limited to defining the relationship between economies and their physical space, but also with the interaction of their variables surrounding the nature and extent of economic activity.
 Within regions and localities, there are great dynamics that shape the nature and extent of economic activity.
 Take a look at some suggestions for economics dissertation topics on economic geography:

-• What are the core antecedents and outcomes of the knowledge transference in specific economic area?
+- What are the core antecedents and outcomes of the knowledge transference in a specific economic area?

-• The likelihood impact of Brexit on policy outcomes that shape the local economy in the UK cities.
+- The likelihood impact of Brexit on policy outcomes that shape the local economy in UK cities.

-• What is causing regional divergence?
-An analysis to the richest and poorest regions in the UK.
+- What is causing regional divergence?
+An analysis of the richest and poorest regions in the UK.

-• The economic geography of recession.
-Difference between regional and city economics I the UK
+- The economic geography of recession.
+Difference between regional and city economics in the UK

-- Does economic geography matter in contemporary environment?
+- Does economic geography matter in the contemporary environment?
 The role of information and communication technology in telecommuting.

 Economic Sociology Dissertation Topics

-- The financial and non-financial support of family in development of successful entrepreneurship.
+- The financial and non-financial support of family in the development of successful entrepreneurship.

-• Can cultural mix increase productivity in creative industries?
-Evidence from UK.
+- Can cultural mix increase productivity in creative industries?
+Evidence from the UK.

-- How can universities take advantage of the social networks to induce entrepreneurial action among their students?
+- How can universities take advantage of social networks to induce entrepreneurial action among their students?

 Institutional Economics Dissertation Topics